 But there is also a unique culture and rich heritage to the island as well.

-You can explore quirky neighborhoods on foot, bike or trolley and can grab a bite to eat at any number of restaurants along the famous Duval Street.
+You can explore quirky neighborhoods on foot, bike, or trolley and can grab a bite to eat at any number of restaurants in downtown Key West.

 1) Visit the Southernmost Point of the USA

 Well, you’ve made it this far.
-Now, why not go all the way to the southernmost point in the Continental US?
+Now, why not go as far south as possible?

 By far one of the most popular attractions and photographed places in Key West is the Southernmost Point.

-At the corner of South and Whitehead street sits a large painted anchored buoy erected in 1983 by the city that reads, Southernmost Point Continental U.S.A. and 90 Miles to Cuba.
+At the corner of South and Whitehead street sits a large painted anchored buoy erected in 1983 by the city that reads, Southernmost Point Continental United States and 90 Miles to Cuba.

 Before the buoy was placed here there was only a simple wooden sign marking the landmark.